Establish, then Automate your Standard Operating Procedures

 - Failure to follow approval procedures erodes profits

 - Failure to follow accounting procedures results in audit findings and earnings restatements

 - Failure to follow operational procedures results in product contamination

 In the past, businesses could only rely on training and retraining employees, then add compliance responsibilities at several levels of management.
 In some industries, government bodies like the FDA and EPA assume responsibility for policing compliance.
 Many of the warning letters issued by the FDA to pharmaceutical companies include the phrase "failure to follow procedures...."

-Businesses now have a great alternative for reducing reliance on human compliance with SOPs - workflow automation.
-The quickest and most cost effective way to automated processes is by implementing a robust workflow automation application.
-When employees perform their steps in a SOP within an automated workflow, their work is easier, faster, and contains fewer errors:
+Businesses now have a great alternative for reducing reliance on human compliance with SOPs - automate procedures with workflow automation.
+The quickest and most cost-effective way to automated processes is by implementing a robust workflow automation application.
+When employees perform their steps in an SOP within an automated workflow, their work is easier, faster, and contains fewer errors:

 - They receive alerts when they need to perform the next step in the process

-- They don't need to page through a SOP binder, refer to external lookup tables, or make offline calculations
+- They don't need to page through an SOP binder, refer to external lookup tables, or make offline calculations

 - Notes and questions don't fall through the cracks